leonp/leonp.github.io/blog/web/_posts/2016-02-28-5-day-sprint-clear-left-self-service.md

 ## Bringing it all together

 We did a _lot_ of work over the week (it is a sprint, after all).
 Jeremy looked into a javascript library that uses a device's camera to recognise barcodes, but found it wasn't _quite_ ready (unfortunately &#8211; getting rid of peripheral devices makes the whole web app approach a lot easier, and reduces our hardware costs).
-However, we did establish we could use an API rather than the SIP protocol (really good news &#8211; it means we can use simple https and access lots of LMS data).
+However, we did establish we could use an API rather than the SIP protocol (really good news &#8211; it means we can use simple https to connect to the LMS, while accessing all the data we hold on borrowers and titles).
 James produced some clickable prototypes that helped everyone picture what our own self-service app might actually look like:

 <figure>